Followers

 The Prodigy

-This final post of 2023 will profile another historical character from my novel, The Lafayette Circle.
-Although John Quincy Adams plays a relatively minor role in this tale of intrigue and mayhem in early 19th century America, he does provide the seed of ideas that made the Marquis de Lafayette's 1824-1825 visit more than just a celebration of friendship between two nations.
+This final post of 2023 features another historical figure from my novel, The Lafayette Circle.
+Although John Quincy Adams plays a relatively small role in this tale of intrigue and chaos in early 19th-century America, he seeds ideas that made Marquis de Lafayette's 1824-1825 visit more than just a celebration of friendship between two nations.

 Apprentice Diplomat